M0LTE/nodemanager/README.md

 Throughout these instructions, we'll refer to your Raspberry Pi as `packetnode` and your user account on it as `dave` but you can substitute whatever name you want.

-Skip to [Install bpqmanager](#install-bpqmanager) if you are experienced and have a fresh Pi prepared with Raspberry Pi OS Lite 64 bit.
+Skip to [Install nodemanager](#install-nodemanager) if you are experienced and have a fresh Pi prepared with Raspberry Pi OS Lite 64 bit.

 ### Prepare your Pi